 You might have heard the word ‘spectrum’ in the news lately, but do you know what it is?
 Spectrum is made up of radio frequencies that are allowing hundreds of millions of people like you to use wireless across the country.
-With all of us using smartphones, tablets, traditional cellphones and other wireless devices so much these days, demand for wireless spectrum is rapidly increasing: experts predict that mobile data traffic in the U.S. will be 687 times greater in 2017 than it was in 2007.
-Many experts also agree that we need more spectrum, and soon, to keep delivering the kind of wireless service we expect and want.
+With all of us using smartphones, tablets, traditional cellphones and other wireless devices so much these days, demand for wireless spectrum is rapidly increasing.
+In 2016, wireless data traffic reached yet another record high.
+In all, traffic totaled 13.72 trillion MBs—the equivalent of 1.58 million years of streaming HD video —an increase of 4.07 trillion megabytes over 2015.
+Over the past two years, data use has increased 238 percent.
+Many experts agree that we need more spectrum, and soon, to keep delivering the kind of wireless service we all expect and want.

 What is Spectrum?